ipeglin/ipeglin/README.md

 # Philip Eglin

-**Master's Student in Electronics Engineering, NTNU | Signal Processing & Medical Imaging Specialist**
+**Master's Student in Electronics Engineering, NTNU | Signal Processing & Medical Imaging**

-Final-year master's student in electronics engineering at NTNU, Norway, with expertise in signal processing, medical imaging, and web development.
+Final-year master's student in electronics engineering at NTNU, Norway, with specialisation in signal processing and medical imaging.
 Currently exploring systems programming with Rust and working on distributed systems projects.

 ## Technical Expertise